EricEricEricJin/ENGG1340COMP2113-Group-Project/README.md

 5. Determining whether main character or zombie is killed
 6. Control the appearing and number of zombies throughout the game

+## Complexity markers
+- Used multi threading
+- Used JSON file IO
+- Used TUI with color
+- Used keyboard event
+- Used exception handling
+- Evaluate math expression at runtime
+- Used STL (list, vector, pair, map)
+- ...

 ## Installation
+### Requirements
+- curses lib is installed
+- GCC version is v7 or higher

 ### Install to default location
 By default, the binary is installed in directory `$HOME/.local/bin/` and resource folder is `$HOME/.boxhead/`.
 Note that resource folder is created while installation, user does not need to create it.